Workplace violence: Epidemiology

-The anger-focus model: 1) characterizes WPV according to the focus of the perpetrator; 2) allows for the gathering of separate statistics for object-focused crime and non-object-focused crime; and 3) shows that domestic violence, school shootings, terrorist activities, and non-object violence that occurs in the workplace are similarly motivated.
+The anger-focus model: 1) characterizes workplace violence according to the focus of the perpetrator; 2) allows for the gathering of separate statistics for object-focused crime and non-object-focused crime; and 3) shows that domestic violence, school shootings, terrorist activities, and non-object violence that occurs in the workplace are similarly motivated.
 Consequently, understanding the factors driving one type of non-object-focused violence should help us to develop strategies for mitigating the other types of non-object-focused violence.
 Thus, we can see that these crimes can be mitigated by reducing the frustration level of the potential perpetrator, reducing the level of the potential perpetrator's perceived injustice, or changing the focus the potential perpetrator to a more healthy focus.

 A very large percentage of non-object-focused perpetrators are either arrested, killed by police, or killed themselves after committing their violent act.
-If we consider suicide-by-cop, it has been suggested that somewhere between 25-50 percent of non-object-focused workplace homicides result in suicide.
+If we consider suicide-by-cop, it has been suggested that somewhere between 25–50 percent of non-object-focused workplace homicides result in suicide.
 Suicide is virtually unheard of following an object-focused crime, it just doesn't make sense.
 Non-object-focused workplace violence is purposeful, occurs in stages, and is seldom if ever a spontaneous event.

 The five stages of non-object-focused violence that have been identified are: